lightningdevkit/lightningdevkit.org/docs/_blog/introducing-phantom-node-payments.md

 Thanks for taking the time to learn about phantom nodes and payments.
 We think it’s an exciting showcase for the lightning protocol’s flexibility and variety of use cases.

-For more information on LDK, check out our [website](https://lightningdevkit.org/).
 Want to make your own contribution to LDK?
-Join us on GitHub at our [LDK repo](https://github.com/lightningdevkit/rust-lightning).
+Join us on GitHub at our [LDK repo](https://github.com/lightningdevkit/).